-If you remain dissatisfied, you can appeal by submitting and Appeal Form Exclusion for Non-Payment of Fees to the Finance Department, supplying any missing or additional documents that could not have been provided earlier.
-You must do this such that your appeal documents arrive at Finance Department within 10 working days\ from the date on your 'Final Exclusion Letter'.
+If you remain dissatisfied, you can submit an appeal by sending an Appeal Form Exclusion for Non-Payment of Fees to the Finance Department, along with any missing or additional documents that could not have been provided earlier.
+You must submit your appeal to the Finance Department within 10 working days from the date on your 'Final Exclusion Letter'.